tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

-Sometimes you might find yourself in a situation where you want to add a word to your SRS but the example sentence you've found the word in is too complicated or you've lost it because you forgot to save it.
+Sometimes you might find yourself in a situation where you want to add a word to your SRS but the example sentence you've found the word in is too complicated, or you've lost it because you forgot to save it.
 In such cases sites with example sentences come to rescue.